'You’re The Best Thing About Me' U2 song lyrics

 U2's lyrical references to war heated up with the release of U2 first truly 'popular' album War.
 Marking Bono's ascent into a true lyrical monster, War's songs features thoughts on soldiers shooting protesting civilians in Sunday Bloody Sunday.

-Seconds reflects on terrorist actions in trying to set off atomic bombs (a theme U2 often turn to) in an supposed attempt to to cause nuclear war.
+Seconds reflects on terrorist actions in trying to set off atomic bombs (a theme U2 often turn to) in a supposed attempt to cause nuclear war.

 Maybe.